andreaciri/andreaciri.github.io/content/posts/enabling-heat-pump-smart-grid-mode-with-a-raspberry-pi.md

 ![Production and consumption before and after the smart grid input](/img/prod&cons.png "Production and consumption")

 \
 That's all.
-Here some improvements I may try in the future:
+Here's some improvements I may try in the future:
 - update the inverter firmware to enable Modbus over TCP and get real-time data instead of http requests;
 - read from the Raspberry if the heat pump is actually active or not, to improve the algorithm.